Jalabala Vaidya: The Ramayana

 In India, The Ramayana and other Akshara productions have played to packed houses and superlative Press and audience reactions in all parts of the country – making the Akshara perhaps one of the widest-traveled and viewed Indian theatre companies.
 From the Music Academy, Chennai, to the Tata Theatre of the National Centre for the Performing Arts, Mumbai, to the Siri Fort Auditorium in New Delhi – from Patiala and Amritsar to Kolkata and Kottayam, to performances in schools, colleges and factories, the Akshara has made an impact on the Indian artistic environment.

 Sumati Gangopadhyay writing for the Indian Express, Baroda, said:

 “Watching Jalabala’s impassioned enactment of Gopal's script has been the experience of a lifetime.
 Indeed, this is more than a stage show.
 It falls into the category of a revelatory experience.
 Strangely, mystically, this Ramayana suddenly brings you to a moment of truth—and you are left stunned.
 No one with any interest in the arts, or even his or her own salvation, can afford to miss this play.”

-Now Jalabala opens and closes the play and the rest of it is performed by actors from the Akshara Theatre Repertory.